Atomwaffenverbotsvertrag UNO 2017

 5. Assistance under this Article may be provided, inter alia, through the United

-Nations system, international, regional or national organizations or institutions,
+Nations system, international, regional or national organizations or

-non-governmental organizations or institutions, the International Committee of the
+non-governmental organizations or institutions, the International Committee of

-Red Cross, the International Federation of Red Cross and Red Crescent Societies, or
+Red Cross, the International Federation of Red Cross and Red Crescent Societies,

 national Red Cross and Red Crescent Societies, or on a bilateral basis.